 The Compensation Committee is comprised of three directors: Dr. Afable and Messrs.
-Wan and Adams, with Mr. Wan serving as Chairman of the Compensation Committee from December 11, 2013 through May 6, 2014 and Dr. Afable serving as the Chairman of the Compensation Committee since that time.
+Wan and Adams, with Dr. Afable serving as the Chairman of the Compensation Committee.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rules 5605(a)(2) and 5605(d)(2) of the NASDAQ listing standards).
-The Compensation Committee met four times during the fiscal year.
+The Compensation Committee met six times during the fiscal year.
 The Compensation Committee has adopted a written charter that is available to stockholders on the Company's website at www.acelrx.com.